lucasvtiradentes/gcal-sync/README.md

 </pre>

 So if your instance is running at version "1.0.0" and the latest is "3.6.1", just replace those numbers in the `version` variable.

+It is a good practice to go to the [dist folder](./dist/) everytime you update your instance to check if your files in GAS are the same as the new version; if they're not this may cause erros.

 ### Uninstall